Hill & Adamson: Photography studio

 Their collaboration, with Adamson providing skill in composition and lighting, and Hill considerable sensitivity and dexterity in handling the camera, proved extremely successful, and they soon broadened their subject matter.
 Adamson's studio, "Rock House", on the Calton Hill in Edinburgh became the centre of their photographic experiments.
 Using the calotype process, they produced a wide range of portraits depicting well-known Scottish luminaries of the time, including Hugh Miller, both in the studio and in outdoors settings, often amongst the elaborate tombs in Greyfriars Kirkyard.

 They photographed local and Fife landscapes and urban scenes, including images of the Scott Monument under construction in Edinburgh.
 As well as the great and the good, they photographed ordinary working folk, particularly the fishermen of Newhaven, and the fishwives who carried the fish in creels the 3 miles (5 km) uphill to the city of Edinburgh to sell them round the doors, with their cry of "Caller herrin" (fresh herring).

-They produced several groundbreaking "action" photographs of soldiers and – perhaps their most famous photograph – two priests walking side by side.
+They also produced early photographs depicting movement, including images of soldiers and a well-known photograph of two priests walking side by side.

 Their partnership produced around 3,000 different photographs, but was cut short after only four years due to the ill health and untimely death of Adamson in 1848.
 Hill became less active and abandoned the studio after several months, but continued to sell prints of the photographs and use them as an aid for composing paintings.

 They had an assistant, Jessie Mann, who worked with them for at least three years until Adamson's death.
 Mann is a strong candidate for being considered the first Scottish woman photographer, and was one of the first women anywhere to be involved in photography.
-It is thought that Mann is the assistant that made the photograph of the King of Saxony in 1844, taken at the studio whilst Hill and Adamson were unavailable.
+It is thought that Mann is the person that made the photograph of the King of Saxony in 1844, taken at the studio whilst Hill and Adamson were unavailable.
+Mann often prepared chemistry and framed images and made exposures.
 A resulting print is now in the Scottish National Portrait Gallery.